Hair Restoration Results

-However, we will focus on other untraditional treatments such as meso and laser therapy for hair loss.
+However, we will focus on other untraditional treatments, such as meso and laser therapy for hair loss.

 Mesotherapy for hair loss

-This includes small S.C. injection or microneedling of medication and material that enhances hair growth, preserves existing hair, and promotes new hair.
+This includes small S.C. injections or microneedling of medication and material that enhances hair growth, preserves existing hair, and promotes new hair.
 Platelet-Rich Plasma (PRP) and B complex injections are widely used.
 The medication can be delivered through dermal injections in the scalp or microneedling with an Eclipse derma pen.

 Laser Hair restoration treatment

-Using the Er-Yag laser on the Smooth mode would help promote the circulation to the scalp and hair follicles via heat transmission.
+Using the Er-Yag laser on the Smooth mode would help promote circulation to the scalp and hair follicles via heat transmission.